matn7/CS-Notes/src/main/java/java/hearts/STREAMS.md

 - The order might change as all the elements are processed in parallel (Which may make it faster).
 - **Use parallelStream when ordering does not matter**.

-**Performance impact**
+**Performance impact.**

 - In case networking involved, **parallelStreams** may degrade the overall performance of an application because all **parallelStreams** use a common fork-join thread pool for the network.
-- On the other hand, **parallelStreams** may significantly improve performance in many other cases, depending of the number of available cores in the running CPU at the moment.
+- On the other hand, **parallelStreams** may significantly improve performance in many other cases, depending on the number of available cores in the running CPU at the moment.

 ### 9. Creating a Stream.